-Purpose: Children listen for the target sound in words, associate the sound and its spelling(s), and blend words with the target sound/spelling.
+Purpose: Children listen for the target sound in words and associate the sound and its spelling(s).

 Step 1 Develop Phonological Awareness

 - 1. Listen for Sounds Provide examples of words with the target sound in the initial, final, and medial positions.
 (Note that some positions may not be applicable with all elements.) - 2.
 Identify Sounds Say a series of words, some with the target sound and some without.
 Have students respond to indicate when they hear the target sound.